 One of the most common pieces of writing advice is “write first, edit later.”
 This might sound obvious, but what it’s trying to say is don’t get in your own way while you’re writing your first draft.
 It doesn’t have to read well or look pretty.

 Write it first without engaging your editing brain (stay away from the backspace key), and look over the whole thing later when you’re in a different mindset.
-That’s when you can add in some structure and carve out a nice flowing piece.
+That’s when you can add in some structure and carve out a piece that flows nicely from start to finish.

 Step 4: Conclusion

 End your post confidently.
 A neat writer’s trick is to call back something from your introduction for a satisfying conclusion.
-I told you that your business’ blog is one of your greatest untapped marketing resources – so I might say something like:
+In the introduction of this article, I told you that your business’ blog is one of your greatest untapped marketing resources – so for my conclusion, I might say something like:

 ‘With these tips you’ll turn your greatest untapped marketing resource into a flood of new customers’.